 What is a CVT?

-A CVT is essentially a belt driven transmission.
-It is a lot smaller than its conventional torque converter counter parts.
-CVTs are designed with two cone shaped pulleys and a steel belt that goes in between them.
-This is what makes up a basic CVT design.
-The input pulley turns the belt and the belt in turn turns the output pulley.
-These pulleys can expand or retract independently effectively changing ratio at which power is produced.
-CVTs effectively have near infinite gear ratio options compared to their fixed ratio automatic counter parts.
-When power is needed a CVT can change the ratio of the pulleys so that the engine can turn at the RPM where it produces the most power.
-This is typically at the higher end of the rev range.
+Moving on to CVTs, these are essentially belt-driven transmissions that come with a more compact form factor compared to their torque converter counterparts.
+CVTs come with a basic design, two cone-shaped pulleys, and a steel belt that goes in between them.
+The input pulley turns the belt and the belt, in turn, turns the output pulley.
+Thanks to the cone-shape design, these pulleys can then expand or retract independently, effectively changing the ratio and filling the role of traditional gears.
+This gives them an advantage over their fixed ratio automatic transmission counterparts.
+When power is needed, a CVT can change the ratio of the pulleys so that the engine is always within the peak of its powerband, which is typically towards the higher end of the rev range.

 Why CVTs and Diesel engines don't mix

-CVTs rely on the friction between the two cones and belt between them to deliver power to the wheels.
+CVTs rely on the friction between the two cones and the belt between them to deliver power to the wheels.
 Overpowering this friction will lead to losses in terms of power delivery.
 CVTs also scale poorly with torque, if the torque is greater than the friction, the steel belt in a CVT will just spin without putting any of the power to good use.
-When this happens the cones can get burnt out further damaging the transmission.
+When this happens the cones can get ground down, further damaging the transmission.

-While diesel engines would benefit greatly from having near infinite gears and always being in the powerband, technology hasn’t quite found a solution yet to deal with the torque they produce.
+While diesel engines would benefit greatly from having near-infinite gears and always being in the powerband, the technology isn't mature enough to deal with the torque they produce.